Lucas Hoyos: Club

 Hoyos' career began with Newell's Old Boys, firstly in the youth ranks before making the move into senior football.
 He made his Newell's Old Boys debut on 20 November 2014 in an Argentine Primera División defeat to Defensa y Justicia.
 Before that, Hoyos spent time out on loan at two clubs.
 First, he joined San Martín of Torneo Argentino A before completing a move to Primera B Nacional side Gimnasia y Esgrima.
 He made seventy-one appearances across two seasons for Gimnasia prior to returning to Newell's to make his debut for them.
 2015 saw Hoyos join another Primera B Nacional team, Instituto, permanently.

 Sixty-three league matches later he departed to join Argentine Primera División club Atlético de Rafaela in 2016.
 Rafaela were relegated at the end of 2016–17 season, Hoyos subsequently left to rejoin Instituto.
 His second debut for the club came on 21 August 2017 in the Copa Argentina against River Plate.
 He made his 200th league appearance in the following November versus previous club Atlético de Rafaela.
 July 2018 saw Hoyos complete a move to Vélez Sarsfield of the Primera División.

+On 23 December 2025, Hoyos signed with Major League Soccer club Atlanta United as a free agent.